 Who knew radishes could be this good?

 This recipe evolved not from a love of radishes.
 (Does anyone actually love radishes?)
 It evolved from necessity.
 I bought radishes because they looked good at the supermarket, and was having one of my “I should branch out and eat some different vegetables” moments.
-And then, of course, they sat and sat in my fridge until guilt overtook my indifference.
+And then they sat and sat in my fridge until guilt overtook my indifference.
 But what to make?, I thought.
 The answer?
-Buttered, pan-roasted radishes.
+This buttered, pan-roasted radishes recipe.

 Word to the wise.
 If you ever need to know what vegetables to cook, how to cook them, and how to craft them into something inspired and delicious, invest in Deborah Madison’s New Vegetarian Cooking for Everyone.
 This thick tome by America’s high priestess of vegetables is like a vegetarian Joy of Cooking, but better and more inspiring.
 (I, of course, love The Joy of Cooking.)

 I turned to the radish section of New Vegetarian Cooking and found a recipe for roasted radishes, and that was it.

 Why This Buttered Pan-Roasted Radishes Recipe Is So Good

 Pan-roasting does two good things to radishes.
 First, it takes out that sharp, spicy note that some people may love, but most may find a little off-putting.
 Second, roasting lets the radishes absorb the flavor and richness of butter and salt without becoming soggy.

 Make sure you buy enough.
 It making this dish for more than two people, you may want to double it.
 They are exactly the kind of small, crunchy, satisfying snack that makes you reach for more.

 Perhaps the best part of this recipe is its ease and effortlessness.
 This cooks in a matter of minutes, without sacrificing a sense of something a little special.